Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 ### Workflow syntax for GitHub Actions

 - **name**: The name of the workflow.
 GitHub displays the names of your workflows under your repository's "Actions" tab.
-If you omit name, GitHub displays the workflow file path relative to the root of the repository.
+If you omit the name, GitHub displays the workflow file path relative to the root of the repository.

 - **run-name**: The name for workflow runs generated from the workflow.
 GitHub displays the workflow run name in the list of workflow runs on your repository's "Actions" tab.
-If run-name is omitted or is only whitespace, then the run name is set to event-specific information for the workflow run.
+If run name is omitted or is only whitespace, then the run name is set to event-specific information for the workflow run.
 For example, for a workflow triggered by a **push** or **pull_request** event, it is set as the commit message or the title of the pull request.

   - This value can include expressions and can reference the github and inputs contexts.